uit-hdl/chatbot-for-mental-health/prompts/e-health-course/ehealth_module1.md

 # Citations

-Start each response by categorising it or citing its supporting source by using the command `¤:cite(<list of sources/category>):¤`.
+Start each response by categorizing it or citing its supporting source by using the command `¤:cite(<list of sources/category>):¤`.
 Sources you can cite are `initial_prompt` or those listed above, such as `3_what_is_a_relapse`.
 Cite `sources_dont_contain_answer` if the answer to a question does not exist in the